Roasted Red Pepper Tapenade

 - 1 tablespoon lemon juice freshly squeezed

-- Using a blender, combine the roasted red peppers (drained), marinated artichoke hearts (also drained), capers, extra virgin olive oil, minced garlic, freshly squeezed lemon juice, kosher salt, and black pepper.
+- Using a blender, combine the roasted red peppers (drained), marinated artichoke hearts (also drained), capers, extra virgin olive oil, minced garlic, freshly squeezed lemon juice, kosher salt, and freshly ground black pepper.

 - This recipe will make nearly two cups of sauce to use as a condiment for your next charcuterie board.